bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

   name: python3
 ---

+(10-minutes-to-tiled)=
 # 10 minutes to Tiled

 This is a short, tutorial-style introduction to Tiled, for new users.
+See the [cheat sheet](#cheat-sheet) for a condensed and abridged version.

 ## Connect